 The same team also runs Dive Netrani in Murudeshwar, Karnataka, where the visibility is better, but the course costs slightly more at approx. INR 26,500.

-Have you gone scuba diving?
+Have you tried scuba diving?
 How was your experience?
 Tell me in the comments below.

 Follow me on Instagram @ilareddy for behind-the-scenes content.